L015H4CK/thm-write-ups/ir-timeline-analysis/README.md

 The answer can be found in the found events.

 ## What is the hash of the successful SSH login with the PID 1669?
-Search for `pid:"1669" message:"*successful login*` and you find the answer in the found event.
+Search for `pid:"1669" message:"*successful login*"` and you find the answer in the found event.